 Major Kaihvos' life was saved by that re-assignment to command the 1266th Imperial Marine Guards Battalion.
 The unit was sent to Jesedipere, just after its liberation, to provide Imperial units with special forces support against remnant dug in Vargr and anti-Imperial forces.
 The chapter then covered, in more details where possible, a number of incidents where Major Kaihvos apparently willingly put himself and his people into extreme danger.
 The author suggested this could only have happened by the orders of a particularly sadistic or masochistic officer.
 These decisions led to many injuries, to both combatants and civilians.
 Adding to his criticism, the author said the actions were often blunt, destructive and costly.
 This included property loss as well as the lives of innocents, and personnel under Major Kaihvos' command.
 In addition, Sir Jeremy pointed out that the objectives of many of those missions were rarely well defined if at all.

 The few Documents released by the Imperial Marines and navy didn't often show that any of the objectives were ever achieved.
 In the end, the chapter worked to display the cost, in innocent lives and property, due to the actions of a commander who was, at best, incompetent and, at worst, insane.
 The missions finally ended as the civilian government in the Jesedipere system began to regain power and push the military to solve the problem.
 Eventually, the elite Mercenary "Bond's Rangers" were hired to replace the unit.
 Sir Jeremy asserted this was before the local governments got enough power back to actually start arresting the marines!
 The chapter finally detailed the many awards gained by members of the unit, and compared them to the numbers of awards earned by other heavily embattled units during the war.
-Some, often, more heavily embattled than the unit commanded by Captain Kaihvos.
+Some, often, more heavily embattled than the unit commanded by Major Kaihvos.